 Assessment of the applicant’s academic standing and suitability for the award

-Please use the space below to explain how the candidate is known to you and comment on his or her suitability for the award.
+Please use the space below to explain, in detail, how the candidate is known to you and comment on his or her suitability for the award.
 Then sign and date the form and return to the address on Page 1 of this form.

 The reference, in typescript please, can be on a separate sheet(s).